bureson/nn-compass/scenes/dilemma3.md

  - Next: dilemma4

 # Description
 Two specialised members of your team are working on a project that has a deadline in two weeks.
 Vivian, your direct manager, asks you to put the project on hold because she needs the two team members to work on a new project, which has a higher priority.
+You worry about this decision.

-You worry about this decision, and tell her that delaying the current project could lead to serious challenges for a wide range of internal stakeholders who rely on the outputs of the project to be completed on time.
+You decide to tell Vivian that delaying the current project could lead to serious challenges for a wide range of internal stakeholders who rely on the outputs of the project to be completed on time.
 You also worry how your two team members will react.

-Vivian insists that the the new project needs to start immediately.
+Vivian insists that the new project needs to start immediately.

 What do you do?